Summary

 - Calendar the mandates now:

-Condos (SB‑326)—first inspection due Jan 1, 2025; apartments (SB‑721)—first inspection due Jan 1, 2026 (AB 2579).
-Budget for 9-year (condos) and 6-year (apartments) cycles.
-(HOA Law Blog) • (SoCal RHA) - Use the right expert: SB‑326 requires structural engineers/architects; SB‑721 allows qualified inspectors (including licensed GCs/building inspectors) but separates inspection from repair.
+Condos (SB‑326)—first inspection due 1 January 202525; apartments (SB‑721)—first inspection due 1 January 2026 (AB 2579).
+Budget for 9-year (condos) and 6-year (apartments) cycles (HOA Law Blog) • (SoCal RHA) - Use the right expert: SB-326 requires structural engineers/architects; SB-721 allows qualified inspectors (including licensed general contractors and building inspectors), but separates inspection from repair.
 (APS Management) • (AAOA)

-- Tie reports to reserves: Incorporate findings into reserve studies and lender reporting to reduce surprises.
-(HOA Law Blog)
+- Tie reports to reserves: Incorporate findings into reserve studies and lender reporting to reduce surprises (HOA Law Blog)

 B) For Owners and Borrowers Navigating Insurance

-- Model the FAIR Plan “tax”: If you must use FAIR + DIC, underwrite the premium delta against NOI and valuation; stress test for additional non-renewals in high-risk ZIPs.
-(Moody’s)
+- Model the FAIR Plan “tax”: If you must use FAIR + DIC, underwrite the premium delta against NOI and valuation; stress test for additional non-renewals in high-risk ZIPs (Moody’s)

 C) For Developers and Cities